 In nearly all cases, the pre-SSP or SSP is sufficient for supporting growth.
 However, if you do not make progress as outlined in the SSP or new concerns emerge, the faculty will need to explore the degree to which you will be able to meet academic, clinical skills, and professional dispositions required for ethical, effective practice.
 If we believe you will be able to meet expectations, we may continue or enhance the SSP.
 If we believe you are unable or unwilling to meet requirements, the faculty may vote to recommend dismissal.
-Recommendations for dismissal are forwarded to the Department Head; if the Department Head was involved in the recommendation for dismissal, recommendations will be forwarded to the Associate Head and Director of Graduate Studies.
+Recommendations for dismissal are forwarded to the Department Head; if the Department Head was involved in the recommendation for dismissal, recommendations will be forwarded to the Associate Department Head in keeping with our practices to manage conflict of inteest.
 Consistent with ethical standards, faculty will also support students by providing referrals for academic and career advising.